Get E-Book

 mkdir with { recursive: true } creates the entire path, including intermediate directories:

-await mkdir('/tmp/a/b/c/d', { recursive: true });No error if the path already exists.
-Without recursive, creating /tmp/a/b/c/d fails if /tmp/a/b/c doesn't exist yet.
+If the path already exists, this form does not throw.
+Without recursive, creating /tmp/a/b/c/d fails when /tmp/a/b/c does not already exist.
 The return value is the first directory that was actually created, or undefined if none needed creating.

 readdir with { withFileTypes: true } returns Dirent objects instead of strings: